Canadian leaders' debates: 2025 debates

 Television network TVA announced its intention to host another French televised debate with the Liberal, Conservative, NDP, and Bloc leaders; but it would require the four parties to each pay $75,000 to cover the cost of putting on the debate.
 The second French debate was cancelled after Prime Minister Mark Carney announced that he would not participate in TVA's "Face-à-Face".

 The Green Party was planned to be represented by its co-leader, Jonathan Pedneault.
 The party's invitation was rescinded on April 16 as it ultimately ran candidates in 232 ridings (less than 70%) despite earlier telling the Commission that it would run candidates in every riding.
 The party subsequently filed a judicial review in the Federal Court, claiming their exclusion from the debates "violated principles of procedural fairness" and that the commission criteria "expressly provided that parties were not required to show that the party had successfully nominated candidates in 90 per cent of ridings".
 May countered allegations that the party strategically removed candidates to prevent a Conservative win, claiming that certain candidates were unable to obtain the required number of signatures, and that electoral officers rejected several signatures presented by the Green candidates.

 On April 15, the leaders of the Bloc Québécois and the NDP suggested rescheduling the French language debate because of the debate coinciding with the final hockey game of the Montreal Canadiens' regular season, after it became clear the game would decide whether the Canadiens would make the playoffs.
 The Commission declined to reschedule the debate to a different day, but agreed to move the start time two hours earlier to 6:00 pm EDT.

-A post-debate news scrum after the French language debate was dominated by the far-right Rebel News and other right-wing media outlets, leading to complaints from other journalists at the event.
+A post-debate news scrum after the French language debate was dominated by the right wing Rebel News and other right-wing media outlets, leading to complaints from other journalists at the event.
 Michel Cormier, the Commission's executive director, responded that he was "unaware" that Rebel News and another organization associated with Rebel founder Ezra Levant were registered as third-party advertisers with Elections Canada.
 In an interview, David Cochrane of CBC News, asked Cormier about the fairness of the distribution of questions among outlets and the type of questions asked.
 Cormier responded, "There's only so much we can do to control free speech."
-During the English language debate the next day, CTV News and the Globe and Mail reported a disturbance between Levant and journalists from other outlets, and a Global News reporter suggested that Rebel staff tried to interfere with the live broadcast of the debate.
+During the English language debate the next day, CTV News and The Globe and Mail reported a disturbance between Levant and journalists from other outlets, and a Global News reporter suggested that Rebel staff tried to interfere with the live broadcast of the debate.
 Cormier abruptly cancelled the planned news scrum, citing security concerns, as Montreal Police secured the venue.